Bayonnaise/student-directory-solo/README.md

-# Student Directory Solo
+Student Directory Solo
+==

+Objectives
 --

-This is a one-day solo attempt to code the full Student Directory project from scratch using TDD (and without referring back to code).
+A one-day solo attempt to code the full Student Directory project from scratch using TDD (and without referring back to code).